Knowing your Enneagram patterns

 It’s important to consider how anger and blame affects the situation.
 Be sure to include the anger and blame you direct at yourself.

 Type 1: The Perfectionist: Your co-workers may see you as responsible, but also as critical.
 Your drive for excellence is a gift but can also be a weakness when you feel resentful for having to get everything right.
 Others don’t share your level of standards.
 This can also lead others to feel inadequate, criticized or micromanaged.
 Notice how you replace priorities with “the correct thing to do” and become angry when you are convinced that you are right.
-Shift this habit to identifying one or two things that you and others do as “good enough.”critical_man
+Shift this habit to identifying one or two things that you and others do as “good enough.”

 Type 9: The Mediator: